Berlin to Munich by train

 By high-speed train

-ICE high-speed trains run twice an hour between Berlin and Munich.
+ICE high-speed trains run twice an hour from Berlin to Munich.
 One is direct, while the other has a short stop in Nuremberg, which is well worth seeing.
 Reservations are not required, but I recommend making one if you’re traveling on the direct train, especially on Fridays or Sundays, when trains are often full.
 The reservation fee for Eurail pass holders is 4 Euros.

 By night train

-Your other option is to travel overnight on the City Night Line train.
+Your other option to get from Berlin to Munch is to travel overnight on the City Night Line train.
 This night train leaves Berlin Hbf at 8:59 p.m. and arrives at München Hbf at 7:05 a.m.
 The night train requires a reservation fee – prices start at 11.50 Euros for a reclining seat and 27.50 Euros for a bed in a 6-person couchette.

 Getting to Berlin Hbf train station